airborne007/v2sub/README.md

       --port INTEGER  the local port v2ray client listen on, default is 1080 --help          Show this message and exit.
     ```
-7. test node delay time
+7. test node delay

     ```bash
     Usage: v2sub ping [OPTIONS]

     Options:
-      --name TEXT      the name of the subscribe you want ping with. if notprovided, default subscribe will be pinged.
+      --name TEXT      the name of the subscribe you want ping with. if not provided, default subscribe will be pinged.
-      --index INTEGER  the index of subscribe you want to ping with.
+      --index INTEGER  the node of subscribe you want to ping with. if not provided, will test all node delay.
       --help           Show this message and exit.
     ```